Nissan President: Fourth generation (2003–2010)

 The fourth generation was introduced in October 2003, based on the F50 Nissan Cima which had debuted in 2001, being also powered by the same 4.5-litre VK45DE V8 engine.
 It retained its top position as the flagship limousine at the reorganized Japanese Nissan dealerships called Nissan Blue Stage.
 Two versions were available, both badged Sovereign, with either five-passenger or four-passenger seating configuration.
 The front suspension was changed to MacPherson struts for the front while the multi-link rear suspension remained.
 This model remained Nissan's traditional competitor to the Toyota limousines the Toyota Century and Toyota Celsior, and it competed for customers for three years with the all-new Mitsubishi Dignity as the top level flagship, however Mitsubishi chose to use front wheel drive.

 The hood ornament continued from the previous generation, and was a stylized military headdress for ceremonial duties, called a feather bonnet or a busby.
+In 2009, the hood ornament was changed from a raised type to an embedded type.

 The available trim packages were called "Sovereign Five Seat" and "Sovereign Four Seat", and the four-seat package added an additional four-passenger version, called "Rear Seat VIP" that added lavish equipment; the "Relax Seat" feature continued.
 Some of the features were a rear seat monitor that would fold down from the ceiling with video input in the armrest, a rear seat DVD player, a Bose 8-speaker sound system, and the ability to extend and recline the rear seat opposite the driver with in integrated ultrasonic massage and heat feature.

 This generation shared the wheelbase length with the Nissan Cima (F50), but the rear seat luxury features were only available on the President.
 The extended wheelbase Royal was no longer offered.

 The President earned a ULEV emissions certification in April 2005, and the Compass Link navigation system was upgraded to CarWings February 2008.